pbiron/shc-show-env/README.md

 }
 ```

 The background-color you choose for your custom class(es) should be relatively distinct from the background-colors used for all of the admin color schemes shipped with WP (after all, the whole point of this plugin is to make the indicator added to the Admin Bar stand out so you can easily see it and know which environment you are logged into).
-If the background-color you choose is not sufficiently distinct, you could add additional styling to help it stand out.
+If the background-color you choose is not sufficiently distinct, you should add additional styling to help it stand out.
 For example, the stylesheet included with this plugin contains the following rule:

 ```CSS
 /*